BrianHotopp/fastfoodDataBase/README.md

 ## About
-This is the main repository for fastfoodDataBase
+This is the main repository for fastfooddatabase

 ## Contributing